Miso Sauce for Winter Pasta

 - Salt and freshly ground pepper, to taste

 - Melt the butter in a medium saucepan.
-Add the sliced onions, season with salt and pepper, and cook over medium-high heat, stirring occasionally.
+Add the sliced onions, season with salt and pepper and cook over medium-high heat, stirring occasionally.

-- Once the onions start to soften and color, turn heat down to medium and continue cooking and stirring until they caramelize, about 20 minutes.
+- Once the onions start to soften and color, turn the heat down to medium and continue cooking and stirring until they caramelize, about 20 minutes.

 - In boiling salted water, cook the pasta of your choice until al dente.
 If you prefer a less thick sauce, add a splash of pasta water to the miso mixture before draining the pasta.

 - Drain the pasta and add to the pot of sauce, tossing with tongs to coat everything together well.

 - Serve immediately with a few generous cranks of freshly ground pepper.